EvgeniyReznichenko/my-dashboard/README.md

-# React Admin Dashboard
+# Watch

-Completed React Admin Dashboard Repo
+ React app to display multiple types of watches